carlgira/oci-python-sdk-samples/README.md

 # oci-python-sdk-samples
 Just a few samples on how to use the OCI python sdk

-This repository is the code used in this blog entry <TODO>
+The repository is the code used in this blog entry https://medium.com/@carlgira/oci-python-sdk-78d051dbf070

 ## Run notebook